How to Design gRNAs to Target Your Favorite Gene

 Step 3.
 Select at least two protospacer sequences that minimize off-target effects

-Sometimes, one gRNA works better than another (although we still don’t fully understand why).
+Sometimes, one gRNA works better than another.
 Given this, we would recommend that you design and test more than two protospacer sequences to increase the success rate of creating gene knockouts.

 Benchling calculates on-target and off-target scores for every protospacer sequence.
 The scores are calculated based on algorithms developed by Doench et al.4 and Hsu et al.5 Both scores are between 0 to 100, with higher scores being better.
 These two scores can guide you to select good protospacer sequences.